entando/entando-docs/vuepress/docs/v7.0/docs/curate/ecr-uninstall-flow.md

 # Bundle Upgrade, Downgrade, and Uninstall
-When an application bundle is installed in the Entando App Builder, or from the Entando Hub, the advantage is that you can upgrade, downgrade or uninstall at any time.
-You can upgrade the bundle, or when changes are made to a single component, you can upgrade just that component.
+An application bundle that is installed in the Entando App Builder, or from the Entando Hub, has the advantage of being upgraded, downgraded or uninstalled at any time.
+You can upgrade the bundle or just a component within that bundle, all within the App Builder.

 ## Upgrade or Downgrade Bundle Version
 From Entando App Builder's **Component Repository**, you can upgrade or downgrade the version of a bundle.